poleve540/CallMePol/_posts/2023-12-07-Undertale2-Title.md

 ![](../images)corn_style.png.

 I hope this first part convinced you of the majesty of Undertale 2.
 The game is incredibly well detailed in other aspects as well.
-I will dedicate each part to a specific  of the game to analyse.
+I will dedicate each part to a specific facet of the game to analyse.
 While browsing through the game files, I found some graphics I've never seen before, so even I will learn about new stuff. 😘
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODQ0NzAxLDE5MzA0NzQ3NDEsLTU3NT
+eyJoaXN0b3J5IjpbLTI4MzgyNzMxNiwxOTMwNDc0NzQxLC01Nz
-cyNzY0Ml19
+U3Mjc2NDJdfQ==
 -->